Thoughts on Shmirah and End of Life

 What’s So Unique About Death?

-by Gail Tosto
+Gail Tosto

-Austin Shmirah Facilitator
+Austin Shmirah Co-Facilitator

 Congregation Agudas Achim Shmirah Coordinator

-Aspiring End-of-Life Doula
+End-of-Life Doula

 It goes without saying that death is like no other life experience.
-The most obvious reasons are that it’s so unknowable, so final, and so mysterious in nature.
+The most obvious reasons are that it’s so unknowable, final, and mysterious in nature.
 But I think the uniqueness of death, and its ability to instill fear and repulsion in us, can be broken down into smaller components that are easier to understand.
 Here I share some personal insights into what makes death so different from everything else we expect to encounter in life.

 Death is the only life cycle event that can happen at any point in the lifeline.